acheype/fatercal/README.md

 **Configure the application**

-In the production environment, the compose configuration file is in the `docker/prod` directory.
+The compose configuration file for the production environment is in the root directory.

 The compose configuration file refer to only two containers: fatercal-db and fatercal-web.
 They are created from the version-tagged image downloaded from the Docker Hub (note that the code inside these images could be different that the one pulled in the `/data/fatercal.git` directory).

-Go inside this directory:

-    cd docker/prod/

-then next to the `docker-compose-prod.yml`, create two config files, each for each container, to define your passwords.
+Go inside this root directory, then next to the `docker-compose.yml`, create two config files, each for each container, to define your passwords.
 The first one `fatercal-db.env` must have this content :

     POSTGRES_PASSWORD=thePasswordOfTheFatercalUserInTheDb